 What are “Qualified Transportation Accounts” or “QTAs”?

-Also known as Transportation Fringe Benefit Plans and Commuter Benefits, Section 132(f)(4) of the Internal Revenue Code allows you to pay for your qualified parking and/or mass transit commuting expenses on a pre-tax basis.
+Also known as Transportation Fringe Benefit Plans and Commuter Benefits, Section 132(f)(4) of the Internal Revenue Code allows participants to pay for qualified parking and/or mass transit commuting expenses on a pre-tax basis.

-How much money can I elect to set aside on a pre-tax basis?
+What is the maximum amount permitted to be set aside on a pre-tax basis?

-For 2019, you can elect up to $265 per month for parking and $265 per month for mass transit (bus/train passes, vanpool, etc.) costs.
-You could reduce your taxable income up to $530 per month!
+For 2020, the limit is $270 per month for parking and $270 per month for mass transit (bus/train passes, vanpool, etc.) costs.
+A participant could reduce taxable income by up to $540 per month!

 What expenses are eligible for reimbursement?

 - Qualified Parking is defined by the IRS as:

 - Out-of-pocket parking costs at or near the participant's place of employment, or;